cloudmesh-community/book/chapters/cloud/chameleon/heat.md

 -   The server has to be deployed first, and once it is deployed, the clients can be launched and contextualized with information from the server.
-The server won't know about the clients unless there is a mechanism (not managed by Heat) for the client to contact the server.
+The server will not know about the clients unless there is a mechanism (not managed by Heat) for the client to contact the server.

 -   The clients have to be deployed first, and once they are deployed, the server can be launched and contextualized with information from the clients.
-The clients won't know about the server unless there is a mechanism (not managed by Heat) for the server to contact the clients.
+The clients will not know about the server unless there is a mechanism (not managed by Heat) for the server to contact the clients.

-This limitation was already apparent in our NFS share appliance: this is why the server instance exports the file system to all bare-metal instances on Chameleon, because it doesn't know which specific IP addresses are allocated to the clients.
+This limitation was already apparent in our NFS share appliance: this is why the server instance exports the file system to all bare-metal instances on Chameleon, because it doesnot know which specific IP addresses are allocated to the clients.

 This limitation is even more important if the deployment is not